GreenRiverSoftwareDevelopment/fast-iq/README.md

 The Definition of Done
 -The code has been commented and meets code standards.
 -The code is checked in to the repository.
--Everyone agrees the code is ready to move to our ìfinished stageî.
+-Everyone agrees the code is ready to move to our ‚Äúfinished stage‚Äù.
 -When the product owner says the functionality meets the criteria for the product.
 -All testing via manual and automation should be completed.
 -Security measures should be completed.